OS/2: Historical uses

+Banks

+OS/2 has been used in the banking industry.

+Suncorp bank in Australia still ran its ATM network on OS/2 as late as 2002.
+ATMs at Perisher Blue used OS/2 as late as 2009, and even the turn of the decade.

 OS/2 was widely used by Brazilian banks.
 Banco do Brasil had a peak 10,000 machines running OS/2 Warp in the 1990s.
 OS/2 was used in automated teller machines until 2006.
 The workstations and automated teller machines and attendant computers have been migrated to Linux.

-OS/2 has been used in the banking industry.
-Suncorp bank in Australia still ran its ATM network on OS/2 as late as 2002.
-ATMs at Perisher Blue used OS/2 as late as 2009, and even the turn of the decade.